Vetulicola

 Vetulicola is an extinct genus of marine animal discovered from the Cambrian of China.
 It is the eponymous member of the enigmatic taxon Vetulicolia, which is of uncertain affinities but may belong to the deuterostomes.
 The name was derived from Vetulicola cuneata, the first species described by Hou Xian-guang in 1987 from the Lower Cambrian Chiungchussu Formation in Chengjiang, China.

 Etymology

-Vetulicola is a compound Latin word composed of vetuli, meaning "old," or "ancient," and cola, meaning "inhabitant."
+Vetulicola is a compound Latin word composed of vetulus, meaning "old," or "ancient," and -cola, meaning "inhabitant."